-The Golden Circle is made up of three of Iceland´s most treasured natural wonders: The beautiful Þingvellir National Park, where the continental plates have been pulling apart and where the world´s first democratic parliament was established; the spectacular spouting geyser, Strokkur; and the powerful Gullfoss Waterfall that thunders 32 metres down into a deep canyon.
-This tour showcases some of Iceland´s most picturesque countryside and unspoilt nature.
+The Golden Circle is made up of three of Iceland´s most treasured natural wonders: The beautiful Þingvellir National Park, where the continental plates have been pulling apart and where the world´s first democratic parliament was established; the spectacular spouting geyser, Strokkur; and the powerful Gullfoss Waterfall that thunders 32 meters down into a deep canyon.
+This tour showcases some of Iceland´s most picturesque countryside and unspoiled nature.
 Departures for the Golden Circle Tour are at 08:00 and the tour lasts approx. 7,5 hours.

-We have more than 15 years experience of guiding and operating whale watching tours in the Faxafói Bay, so you can be certain that we love and respect the whales and other wildlife in our native bay.
+We have more than 15 years experience of guiding and operating whale-watching tours in the Faxafói Bay, so you can be certain that we love and respect the whales and other wildlife in our native bay.
 Our trips always bear in mind the wellbeing of the whales and we are also active participants in the protection and research of whales.

-All of our whale watching tours start from our ticket office on the Ægisgarður pier at the Old Harbour in Reykjavík.
-Your whale watching guide will meet you in our Whale Watching Centre located on board an old fishing vessel that is permanently moored at the pier.
+All of our whale-watching tours start from our ticket office on the Ægisgarður pier at the Old Harbour in Reykjavík.
+Your whale-watching guide will meet you in our Whale Watching Centre located on board an old fishing vessel that is permanently moored at the pier.

 Before or after the tour you can enjoy the onboard multimedia show that includes images and videos providing lots of fascinating facts about the whales and marine life in Icelandic waters.

 - Þingvellir: the rift valley and the site of the oldest modern parliament.